hackclub/highway/app/views/guides/doublerow.md

 # Double Row Keyboards!
 A term I completely made up.

-But a startegy that works really well if you want to make large keyboards with lots of functions but dont want to use an io expander.
+But a strategy that works really well if you want to make large keyboards with lots of functions but dont want to use an io expander.
 My name is Taran and I am here to teach you about a cool technique that even I don't even know how I thought up of.

 ## Wtf am I talking about?